abpframework/abp/docs/en/Community-Articles/2020-08-07-Passwordless-Authentication/POST.md

 ## Introduction

-To allow a user login with a magic URL, you need to implement a custom token provider.
 In this tutorial, we will show you how to add a custom token provider to authenticate a user with a link, instead of entering a password.

+This can be especially useful if you want to make someone login to the application with your user, without sharing your secret password.
+The generated link will be for a single use.

 ### Source Code